James D. Proctor

-James "Jim" D. Proctor (born December 27, 1957) is an American geographer, the editor and author of numerous books and articles, and professor of environmental studies at Lewis and Clark College in Portland, Oregon (2005–).
+James "Jim" D. Proctor (born December 27, 1957) is an American geographer, the author and editor of numerous books and articles, and professor of environmental studies at Lewis and Clark College in Portland, Oregon (2005–2016).
 Before coming to Lewis and Clark College, he taught in the department of geography at the University of California, Santa Barbara (1992–2005).
 In 2002, Proctor founded the Alder Creek Community Forest educational nonprofit in his birthplace of Canyonville, Oregon.
 Proctor is also a senior fellow at the Breakthrough Institute.

 Career

 Proctor's scholarship in environmental theory has gone through three main phases.
 Following his PhD thesis on the ethics and ideology of the Pacific Northwest spotted owl debate, Proctor primarily published on concepts of nature in contemporary American environmentalism.
 He next explored science and religion, again in the context of human/biophysical nature and recent environmental movements.
-Most recently, Proctor has published in conjunction with his work in environmental studies, including theory, pedagogy, and their interweaving in environmental engagement across ideological difference.
+Since 2010, Proctor has published in conjunction with his work in environmental studies, including theory, pedagogy, and how they benefit from environmental engagement across ideological difference.

 Proctor is known as a critic of many key concepts that inform contemporary American environmentalism, including nature, sustainability, and even environment—"...at least in the sense that environment is generally understood today."
 His approach could be called "post-naturalism," especially as articulated via the longtime influence of Bruno Latour, in works such as Politics of Nature and We Have Never Been Modern.
-As with Latour, Proctor's post-naturalism is less a rejection of environmental concern than a repudiation of certain binary assumptions it has inherited from modernity, as well as common holistic solutions.
-Proctor's publications replace these options with "counting between one and two", involving more dynamic, relational approaches to nature and environment.
+As with Latour, Proctor's post-naturalism is less a rejection of environmental concern than a repudiation of certain binary assumptions it has inherited from modernity ("counting to two"), as well as common holistic solutions that deny difference ("counting to one"), or naive celebration of difference ("counting beyond two").
+Proctor's publications replace these options with "counting beneath two," involving more dynamic, relational approaches to nature and environment that accept a plurality of understandings but search for deep difference.